oduameh/Hyper-docs/Multi-tenancy.md

 ### Register `apikey` authentication method

-With the new tenant now equipped with both a wallet and an entity, the final step involves setting up the entity's authentication method.
-Once this step is completed, the administrator should provide the tenant with an `apikey`, granting them access to utilize the Agent.
+After the tenant has a wallet and entity, configure the entity's authentication method.
+Share the resulting `apikey` with the tenant so they can access the agent.

 ```shell
 curl -X 'POST' \